 COVID-19 derailed our migration journey.
 How so?

-Businesses of all shapes and sizes were switching to Google Cloud to stay alive and support remote work.
+Organisations of all shapes and sizes were switching to Google Cloud to ensure business continuity and support remote work as the pandemic hit.

 Our efforts paid off when we performed that gargantuan leap from one cloud to another with zero service downtime and zero data loss.